slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On depression and anxiety

 <!--
+> *"The quality of your mind is the quality of your life."
+-- Naval Ravikant*
+> *"You won't have inner peace until you give up your war against the world."
+-- Naval Ravikant*
+> *"One of the most powerful things to realize is that you can change your own self-image."
+-- Naval Ravikant*
+> *"The mind is everything.
+What you think you become."
+-- Buddha
+> *"A rational person can find peace by cultivating indifference to things outside of their control."
+-- Naval Ravikant*
 - emotions of an event are like bookmarks
 - therapy (awareness of past) / spirituality (awareness of present) / yoga (awareness of future)
 - Reframe Your Pain and Become Grateful The simple truth is, it is hard to be in pain when you are in a state of gratitude and love.
 5. Release the Pain.
 Be grateful for how it helped you become the man you are, but accept that you no longer need it in your life and let it go.